5th International Workshop of

 11:00 Coffee Break

-11:30 Kate Reidy, University of California, Berkeley, USA
+11:30 “Atomic-Scale Design of Low-Dimensional Nanomaterials and Interfaces inside the Electron Microscope” Kate Reidy, University of California, Berkeley, USA

 12:30 Lunch Break